hangfei/SoftwareEngineering/hw2/writeup.md

 I used extract method refactoring pattern.

 #####In Step 10, which internal quality metric became better in the GameView class (or one of its methods)?
 Be sure to give "before" and "after" measurements.
-The cohesion within a method is better than before.
+The cohesion, measured by LCOM, within a method is better than before.
 In detail:
 Before:
 m = 13
+A = 4
+LCOM =

 After:
 m = 7
 A = 12 / 3 = 4

 The structural complexity(MCC) is lower than before.
 In detail:
 Before:
 Average MCC: 8 / 4 = 2

 After:
 Average MCC: 6 / 5 = 1.2